mitre-cyber-academy/2016-Forensics-400/README.md

+# **WIPE.SH IS A DANGEROUS FILE.
+THE FIRST LINE STOPS THE PROGRAM FROM DELETING THE FILE SYSTEM BUT PLEASE BE CAREFUL.
+REMOVE THE FIRST LINE ONLY WHEN YOU HAVE PUT THE FILE INTO THE VM**  #

 Malware Analysis requires competitors to stop a rogue program on their VM from destroying the VM.
 However they also have to feed the program information in order to find the flag.

 # Server Installation #